Aircraft General Knowledge (AGK)

 Carb icing can happen at any outside air temperature, even on hot and sweaty days:

-We check for carb ice during the before take-off checklist by setting an RPM of around 1700, and then enabling carb heat.
-We can check for carb ice in these two ways:
+We check carb heat during the before take-off checklist by setting the RPM as specified in the POH, often around 1700 RPM, and then selecting carb heat ON.

 During the flight, we can recognize carb icing due to these causes: